 How can you make sure you have everything you need and you’re not sweltering or freezing when you get there?

-Packing is hard, packing lightly is even harder but packing lightly for two different seasons might be the biggest challenge of them all.
+Packing is hard, and packing lightly is even harder but packing lightly for two different seasons might be the biggest challenge of them all.
 If you typically spend your winters in the freezing cold, it’s understandable to want to escape to somewhere warm, but what if your travels take you through a few different climates?
 There’s only so much room in your bag!

 Here are our tips on how to pack for different climates

 Bulky winter clothes take up lots of bag real estate, so stick to quality, thin layers.
 Leave the oversized pullover and opt for a mix of t-shirts, long sleeves and sweaters.
 Pair your jacket or coat with a few layers and you’ll enjoy the warm without the cramped bag.

 Rethink your wardrobe

 Stretch the versatility of your clothes by reworking them for each season.
 Your favourite sweatshirt can be paired with sneakers and long jeans in the winter or worn with shorts and sandals on a cool summer evening.

 Let’s go leggings

 Leggings are great for travelling for a few reasons: They can be folded up and stored easily, they can be layered underneath pants for extra warmth and they can help you turn summer dresses into autumn or winter looks.